 9. Protein Bars And Granola

 10. Sunflower seeds

-Sunflower seeds are among the finest sources of vitamin E, vitamin B1, vitamin B6, magnesium and copper.
+Sunflower seeds are a great source of vitamin E, vitamin B1, vitamin B6, magnesium and copper.

-The best part?
 They double up as an incredible snack.
-They help with digestion and have been said to have beneficial effects with respect to your cardiovascular health as well!
+They help with digestion and have been said to have beneficial effects on cardiovascular health as well.